r4fek/rsylla/QUICKSTART.md

-# Quick Start Guide for rscylla
+# Quick Start Guide for rsylla

 ## Prerequisites

-Before building rscylla, ensure you have the following installed:
+Before building rsylla, ensure you have the following installed:

 1. **Rust** (latest stable version)
    ```bash